Reading time: 5 min.

 What to do if Vitamin A has caused hair loss

-If you believe you’ve lost hair as a result of taking too much Vitamin A, you should reduce your intake.
-Vitamin A stores in the liver, so your body must use up its reserves before you take any more.
+Vitamin A is stored in the liver, so your body must use up its reserves before you take any more.
 If you have been taking a supplement, you may need to stop taking this and get your Vitamin A from food while your body uses up its stores.
 Once your nutrient levels have evened out, your hair should grow back properly.

 How to get a healthy intake of Vitamin A

 The best way to avoid taking too much Vitamin A is to get it through food, rather than supplements.
 Red, yellow, orange and dark green vegetables are all great sources of Vitamin A. You can also get it from eggs, liver, fortified milk and cereals.
-Eat a healthy, balanced diet and you’ll get all the Vitamin A you need.
-Plus, your body will be able to process it healthily, rather than storing excess amounts which could lead to serious health complications.

-Being cautious about hair loss treatments
+Why should I be cautious about hair loss treatments that contain Vitamin A?

 Many medications can cause hair loss.
 Some hair loss treatments also contain Vitamin A. It helps to produce healthy sebum, which prevents hair from drying out and breaking off.
 It is also an antioxidant, which helps to fight free radicals that can damage the hair.